Yannick Ngakoue: Las Vegas Raiders

 On March 19, 2021, Ngakoue signed a two-year, $26 million contract with the Las Vegas Raiders.

 In Week 7, Ngakoue had four tackles, two sacks, and two passes defensed in a 33–22 win over the Philadelphia Eagles, earning AFC Defensive Player of the Week.

 Ngakoue led the Raiders in sacks in 2021, and had his first double-digit sack season since 2017.

 Indianapolis Colts

-On March 16, 2022, Ngakoue was traded to the Indianapolis Colts in exchange for cornerback Rock Ya-Sin after the Raiders signed Chandler Jones.
+On March 16, 2022, Ngakoue was traded to the Colts in exchange for cornerback Rock Ya-Sin after the Raiders signed Chandler Jones.
 He started 15 games in 2022, recording 29 tackles, a forced fumble, and a team-leading 9.5 sacks.
-He was placed on injured reserve on December 31, 2022.
+He was placed on injured reserve with a throat injury on December 31, 2022.

+Chicago Bears

+On August 3, 2023, Ngakoue signed with the Chicago Bears on a one-year, $10.5 million deal.
+He started 13 games before suffering a broken ankle in Week 14, ending his season.

+Baltimore Ravens (second stint)

+On September 24, 2024, Ngakoue signed with the Baltimore Ravens practice squad.
+He was elevated to the active roster for the Week 6 matchup against the Washington Commanders.
+He recorded a sack of Jayden Daniels in the 30–23 win.
+He was signed to the active roster on October 15.
+Ngakoue was waived on November 7.

+New England Patriots

+On November 8, 2024, Ngakoue was claimed off waivers by the New England Patriots.
+On December 31, 2024, Ngakoue was released.